ios-route-to-do/app/README.md

     - [ ] Rate this route (if on steps 3)
 - [ ] Rate Route View: Modal presentation with a rating widget
-  - [ ] When user clicks on rate this route, he's presented with the home screen and a modal wigdet to rate the route.
+  - [ ] When user clicks on rate this route, he's presented with the home screen and a modal widget to rate the route.
 This widget contains:
   - [ ] Route Title, Route location and Author
   - [ ] Five star rating widget
   - [ ] Split bottom bar with two buttons: Cancel and Submit

 The following **optional** features are implemented:

+- [ ] Category view:
+  - [ ] Content view:
+    - [ ] Button for adding a new route

 - [ ] Route Cover View:
   - [ ] Top bar with:
-    - [ ] Share button: Share with friends on twitter or facebook
+    - [ ] Share button: Share with friends on Twitter or Facebook

-- [ ] User story

 The following **additional** features are implemented: